 This is probably the simplest answer to the old question, how to optimize my new CRM setup?
 Finding a competent certified Salesforce administrator who shares your business vision is a good place to start.
 Choosing the right CRM administrator for your organization is of paramount importance because whether you like it or not, the admin is the most important person in CRM implementation.

-But before we can discuss, how you can pick the right person for this job, we must first establish what a Salesforce administrator position is and how an ideal Salesforce admin job description looks like.
+But before we can discuss how you can pick the right person for this job, we must first establish what a Salesforce administrator position is and how an ideal Salesforce admin job description looks like.

-Salesforce admins are responsible for a number of essential tasks, ranging from assisting users with reports, resetting accounts to keeping data quality high, integrating new applications and many more.
+Salesforce administrators are responsible for a number of essential tasks, ranging from assisting users with reports and resetting accounts to keeping data quality high, integrating new applications, and many more.

 The data within your Salesforce environment is more valuable than the cloud-based software itself.
 Moreover, the value of this data increases as new processes connecting sales, marketing, and customer support departments are introduced to the system.
 Therefore, maintaining the quality of your data feeds and infrastructure coherence boosts the inherent value of your CRM.
 After all, the productivity of your employees depends upon the system’s environment.

-Let’s take a look at various tasks your Salesforce admin need to perform.
+Let’s take a look at various tasks your Salesforce admin needs to perform.

 Everyday responsibilities of Salesforce system administrator